 There are many possible causes for hematuria.
 In some cases, the blood may be from a different source.
 Blood can appear to be in the urine when it’s really coming from the vagina in women, the ejaculate in men, or from a bowel movement in either men or women.
 If the blood is truly in your urine, there are several potential causes.

 Infection is one of the most common causes of hematuria.
 The infection could be somewhere in your urinary tract, your bladder, or in your kidneys.
-Infection occurs when bacteria moves up the urethra, the tube that carries urine out of the body from the bladder.
+Infection occurs when bacteria move up the urethra, the tube that carries urine out of the body from the bladder.
 The infection can move into the bladder and even into the kidneys.
 It often causes pain and a need to urinate frequently.
 There may be gross or microscopic hematuria.

 Less Common Causes

-Seek emergency help if you cannot urinate, if you see blood clots when you urinate, or if blood in your urine is accompanied by nausea, vomiting, fever, chills, and pain in your side, back, or abdomen.
+Seek emergency help if you can’t urinate, see blood clots when you urinate, or have blood in your urine along with one or more of the following:

-If the cause of hematuria is an enlarged prostate, treatment can help reduce symptoms.
+Treatment can help reduce symptoms if the cause of hematuria is an enlarged prostate.
 Ignoring it may lead to discomfort from needing to urinate frequently, severe pain, and even cancer.